 The Local Authority automatically informs us if a child is eligible for free school meals now or has been in the past 6 years, or if they are in local authority care.
 However, we are not informed about pupils adopted from care, on a Special Guardianship or Residence Order, or those from service personnel families.
-If you think you may qualify under these categories, please contact Mrs Sears at the school.
+If you think you may qualify under these categories, please contact Mrs Jacobs at the school.

 How do I apply for free School Meals?

 This website provides details of how to apply: https://www.havering.gov.uk/Pages/Services/Free-SchoolMeals.aspx

 Essentially, you are entitled to free school meals for your child if you are in receipt of any of the following benefits:

 - Income Support

 - Income Related Employment Support Allowance

 - Child Tax Credit (but NOT Working Tax Credit) and have an annual income of less than £16,190

 - Support under part VI of the Immigration and Asylum Act 1999